 What Will I Be Expected To Do During The Fittings?

-What If I Have Gained or Lost Weight Since I Bought My Dress?
+What If My Weight Has Changed Since I Ordered My Wedding Dress?

 Who Should I Bring To My Wedding Dress Fittings?

 It can be tempting to bring your whole bridal party along for a look at the dress but this isn’t a good idea – most boutiques will advise ideally only one guest, certainly no more than two.